 These cascading falls in the Puntarenas Province along the Pacific coast of Costa Rica are easy to get to despite their secluded location.
 In addition, their proximity to towns such as Dominical, Manuel Antonio, and Uvita make hiking Nauyaca falls an excellent choice for an adventurous day trip when visiting Costa Rica’s southern region.

 To do this hike as a day trip from Antonio Manuel, check out my “Ultimate one-week Manuel Antonio, Costa Rica itinerary,” highlighting how to make the most out of a short trip.

-This guide will answer the most common questions about hiking to Nauyaca Falls while sharing all the information you need to plan a fun and memorable day immersing yourself into one of Costa Rica’s most treasured natural landscapes.
+This guide will answer the most common questions about hiking to Nauyaca Falls while sharing all the information you need to plan a fun and memorable day immersing yourself in one of Costa Rica’s most treasured natural landscapes.

 What to know about Nauyaca Falls

-Watch below as one man jumps off the 60 ft lower falls (iphone video quality)
+Watch below as one man jumps off the 60 ft lower falls (iPhone video quality)

 The upper section, usually empty of visitors, is still worth a look.
 Observe water plummeting down 140 feet on top of the enormous rocks below.
 Find a dry spot to enjoy a private picnic, and capture some cool photos—no swimming or jumping here.